-Qeios, Vol. 6 (2024) ISSN: 2632-3834 Victor Tang, Gendao Li

-1. Northumbria University, Newcastle upon Tyne, United Kingdom; 2.
+Qeios, Vol. 6 (2024) ISSN: 2632-3834 1.
+Northumbria University, Newcastle upon Tyne, United Kingdom; 2.
 Massachusetts Institute of Technology, United States

 This paper proposes an update to enhance SERVQUAL's capabilities.
-Service logic stipulates that service is not a unilateral process, but co-created between provider and customer.
+Service logic stipulates that service is not a unilateral process, but cocreated between provider and customer.
 This principle reveals an omission in SERVQUAL.
 It overlooks a customer-failure gap, i.e. a customer's deficient and flawed co-creation.
 To address this omission, we propose two additional SERVQUAL gaps.
-The logic is the theoretical and conceptual premise that service-value is the outcome of value co-creation between provider and customer.
+The logic is the theoretical and conceptual premise that service value is the outcome of value co-creation between provider and customer.
 It is not a unilateral process.
-By definition, co-creation implies interactions between a provider and a customer; The responsibility, of the customer in the co-creation process, is not fully addressed as gaps.
-We propose two additional gaps to the SERVQUAL; this is a fresh idea.
+By definition, co-creation implies interactions between a provider and a customer; the responsibility of the customer in the co-creation process is not fully addressed as gaps.
+We propose two additional gaps to SERVQUAL; this is a fresh idea.
 Our additional gaps close a major theoretical and practical gap in SERVQUAL.